Philosophy, Religion & Ethics (PRE)

 PRE enables students to use a multi-disciplinary approach to tackling significant human questions of believing, behaving and belonging (as outlined in the Pan-Berkshire syllabus).
 Pupils use this to reflect on their own world view and meaning to life, and how that impacts their life and window into the world.
 Pupils are taken on a learning journey that involves substantive, multi-disciplinary and personal knowledge.
 This makes PRE a unique learning experience across the curriculum.

 In line with the requirements of a Church of England school, pupils learn and understand Christianity as a diverse global living faith through the exploration of core beliefs and practices using an approach that critically engages with biblical text and the diversity within Christianity.
+Christianity is taught in a spiral manner, scaffolded in small steps, that allows pupils to gain a deeper understanding as they progress through school.

 PRE is taught with a strong emphasis on social advocacy and championing others, we incorporate topics and activities that enable pupils to flourish as reflective advocates in a modern, diverse Britain.
 PRE contributes to the cultural capital of every pupil in the school and plays a major role in The Piggott Schools’ spiritual, social and moral development programme.
-We want to give pupils from Year 7 to 13 opportunities to ‘Go and do likewise.’
+We want to give pupils from Year 7 to 13 independent and collective opportunities to ‘Go and do likewise.’

 In other words: